 Sourced: Flickr, Jéssica T

 Cecelia Ahern co-created the ABC Sitcom “Samantha Who?” which aired from 15 October 2007 until 23 July 2009.
-In total, releasing two seasons and 35 episodes.
-This television series is an Emmy-award winning comedy.
+In total, it is releasing two seasons and 35 episodes.
+This television series is an Emmy-award-winning comedy.

 She has also written many short stories.
-One of her most famous short stories is “Mrs. Whippy”.
-This follows Emelda’s struggles after her husband leaves her for a younger woman.
-She struggles to raise her five sons who worship their father, she struggles at her new job at a market.
+One of her most famous short stories is “Mrs. Whippy.”
+This story follows Emelda’s struggles after her husband leaves her for a younger woman.
+She struggles to raise her five sons, who worship their father, and she struggles at her new job at a market.
 She finds comfort in ice cream from the Mr. Whippy ice cream van.
 This novel became her first work to appear in theatre.
 It was run in Dublin’s Liberty Hall for the first time in 2008.

 Awards